Commercial (CDL) DWI

 CDL ARREST & PENALTIES

 Truck drivers with a Commerical Driver's License (CDL, also called a Class-A or a Class-B license) are subject to different standards when it comes to drinking before or while driving.
-What a conviction can do is affect your ability to make a living for you and your family, so the goal is to not be convicted of DWI or you could have difficulty finding a job in a field that has anything to do with driving.
-In many cases, any job requires a clean criminal record.
+A conviction for someone with a CDL can affect your ability to make a living for you and your family, so the goal is to not be convicted of DWI.
+In many cases, any job that requires driving, requires a clean criminal record.

 If you have been charged with DWI while you were driving a vehicle requiring you to have a CDL, you need to talk to your attorney immediately, to ensure that your rights are preserved and that you receive the best possible defense.
-Depending on the circumstances in your case, it is possible that your case could be dismissed or you could be acquitted, allowing you to move forward with your life.
+Depending on the circumstances in your case, it is possible that your case could be dismissed or you could be acquitted, allowing you to move forward with your life, and your career.

 STRATEGIC DWI DEFENSE

 At the Ramsay Law Firm, PLLC, we do not want to see anyone lose their method of making a living.
 In Minnesota, a truck driver with a blood alcohol concentration of .04 can be charged with DWI.
 This is half of the state’s limit of .08.
 This is because the state holds truck drivers to a much higher standard.
 They are driving much larger vehicles, which are more dangerous on the road.
-They have to be more vigilant, ensuring that they do not hit any vehicles on the road because a crash with a large truck has a higher chance of being deadly.
+They have to be more vigilant, ensuring that they do not hit any vehicles on the road.
+A crash with a large truck has a higher chance of being fatality.